php-fig/fig-standards/proposed/phpdoc-meta.md

 Most of the relevant links are mentioned in the PSR itself as support for individual chapters.

+## 8. Past contributors

+Since this document stems from the work of a lot of people in previous years, we should recognize their effort:

+ * Mike van Riel (previous Editor)
+ * Phil Sturgeon (previous sponsor)
+ * Donald Gilbert (previous sponsor)
+ * Gary Jones (contributor)

 _**Note:** Order descending chronologically._

 * [Original draft](https://github.com/phpDocumentor/phpDocumentor2/commit/0dbdbfa318d197279b414e5c0d1ffb142b31a528#docs/PSR.md)